Frequently Asked Questions

-The Eurocamp couriers are there to assist you in every way they can; they are our on-site representatives.
-They are there to clean your accommodation, offer any advice or recommendations about on-parc and off-parc facilities and deal with any queries you may have.
+The Eurocamp couriers are there to assist you in every way they can; they are your on-site representatives.
+They are there to prepare your accommodation for your arrival, offer any advice or recommendations about on-parc and off-parc facilities and deal with any queries you may have.
 In other words, to make your holiday as easy and enjoyable as possible!

 Some parcs require guests to hand in their passports when they arrive at the site and return it at the end of the stay.
 Please be prepared to do this.

 Please check when booking to see if your choice of parc has a safety deposit box.
 Parcs that do offer the use of one will usually be at the main reception, often for a small daily charge.

 This will vary at each site so please check the parc pages.